Jaehoon-Sung/jaehoon-sung-mysql-masterbook/README.md

 SELECT * FROM inventory WHERE category IN ('furniture', 'clothes')
 ```

 Imagine the case when you want to pull data in thousand kinds of category, but NOT every category.
 Then, you might repeat `OR` countlessly.
-Then, `OR` will rescue.
-In addition, using `OR` will be easier to read!
+Then, `IN` will rescue.
+Using `IN` will be also easier to read!
 We don't want to see heavily repeated `OR column_name = ...
 OR column_name = ...
 OR ...`.

 You can only use `OR` for values included in the **SAME** column.
-For example, you cannot simplify the following statement using `OR`
+For example, you cannot simplify the following statement using `IN`

 ```
 SELECT * FROM inventory WHERE category = 'clothes' OR price = 3;